-3. Additionally, updated screening and rapid testing processes for staff are being implemented to further protect against the Omicron variant entering our sites.
+- Additionally, screening and rapid testing processes for staff are in place to further protect against the virus entering our sites.

-All continuing care facility visitors will be required to wear a mask in all indoor areas including resident rooms.
+All continuing care facility visitors are required to wear a mask in all indoor areas including resident rooms.
 The only exception will be if there are significant communication challenges, in which case adaptations will be permitted.

 Additionally, residents being admitted to a facility from acute care or returning from a hospital stay of longer than 24 hours must be quarantined temporarily when they return to their continuing care home, with quarantine lasting until they receive a negative COVID-19 PCR test.
 Dr. Hinshaw strongly encourages families and friends who are not fully vaccinated to refrain from visiting continuing care sites in person and to stay connected through virtual visits.

-In addition to complying with these new public health orders and to best protect our residents and employees, Bethany will be implementing a Proof of Vaccination program.
-We will require all designated support persons and visitors to either show proof of full vaccination against COVID-19 or proof of a negative COVID-19 test result to be permitted entry to our facilities, beginning Monday, October 25, 2021.
+In addition to complying with public health orders and to best protect our residents and employees, Bethany has a Proof of Vaccination program.
+We will require all designated support persons and visitors to either show proof of full vaccination against COVID-19 or proof of a negative COVID-19 test result to be permitted entry to our facilities.

-How will the Proof of Vaccination program work?
+How does the Proof of Vaccination program work?